 - project development

 with the purpose of promoting diversity and creating equal employment opportunities in United States film, TV and new media.
 It advocates for U.S. media and entertainment professionals who are of Middle Eastern descent or working on topics of importance to local Middle Eastern communities.

 The MEFI community serves those involved in the making and life of film, TV and new media, such as actors, writers, directors, composers, designers, technicians, producers, journalists, academics, casting directors, agents, distributors, policy makers, and audiences.
 The group is particularly attentive to the role women play both behind and in front of the camera, and aims to diversify the representation of women in film, TV and new media.

+The Middle East Film Initiative is a 501(c)(3) tax-exempt organization.
 Make a tax-deductible contribution to the Middle East Film Initiative on Public Good:

 Public Good is online fundraising that helps organizations meet new donors and raise more money.
 We make fundraising easy and accessible to all.

 Awesome Without Borders (AWB) is a project of The Harnisch Foundation.